guinuxbr/guinuxbr.com/content/en/posts/secure-git-credentials-kwallet.md

 >chmod +x ~/.config/plasma-workspace/env/askpass.sh

 Next time you log in, open Konsole and try to clone some of your private GitHub repositories.
 If your wallet is already open and you will see the _ksshaskpass_ dialogue asking for your user name and then asking for your password.
-Just make sure to mark "Remember password" in both dialogues to save your credentials safely in your wallet.
+Ensure to mark "Remember password" to save your credentials safely in your wallet.

 ![ksshaskpass](/img/secure-github-credentials-kwallet/ksshaskpass.png)